stubduffy/playwright-examples/README.md

 `npx playwright test`

 ## Future Improvements
- - fix any flakiness
+ - Fix any flakiness
+   - Running repeatedly still throws up the occasional fail, so these need to be ironed out.
- - where possible, remove any hardcoded waits
+ - Where possible, remove any hardcoded waits.
+   - Certain actions were causing problems when happening seemingly too fast. each of these would need to be investigated in detail to find potential solutions.
- - probably introduce page objects
+ - Introduce page objects.
+   - This would make code more reusable and make the tests more intuitive and readable.